quarkiverse/quarkus-github-app/README.md

 ## Status

-The extension is still experimental but is already well polished and stable.
+The extension is already well polished and stable.

-Work is still needed on two fronts:
+Work is still needed on the test infrastructure though.

-* Documentation
-* Test infrastructure

-We are making steady progress on both of them.
+We are making steady progress on it.

 ## License